Field of Study

 Course Texts and Materials

-- The student will need access to a Fitbit, Jawbone Up, Heart Rate Monitor, Nintendo Wii Fit, or a mobile app like MapMyWalk, MapMyRun, or MyFitnessPal to be used as proof of physical activity completion.
+- The student will need access to a Fitbit, Jawbone Up, Heart Rate Monitor, Nintendo Wii, or Cell Phone app such as MapMyWalk, MapMyRun, or MyFitnessPal to be used as proof of physical activity completion.